Search

 Who owns Alo Yoga?
 What to Know!

-Alo Yoga is a yoga-wear brand founded in 2007 by Danny Harris and Marco DeGeorge in Los Angeles.
+Alo Yoga was founded in 2007 by Danny Harris and Marco DeGeorge in Los Angeles.
 The company remains privately owned by its co-founders, who also serve as co-CEOs.

 Alo Yoga operates under the parent company “Color Image Apparel,” which is also owned by Harris and DeGeorge.
 The brand has experienced remarkable growth, with sales surging from $200 million in 2020 to over $1 billion in 2022.